 Barking is a normal behavior for dogs.
 It is a natural form of canine communication.
 There are times, however, when barking can become excessive and cross over from communication to annoyance.
 Excessive barking can frustrate neighbors and may even violate local noise ordinances.

 Bark control collars are an innovative solution to problem barking.
 These electronic devices are designed to detect a dog’s bark and give him a gentle but effective reminder to stop.
 They allow a dog to be corrected the instant excessive barking begins.
-This kind of consistent and immediate correction is an important part of training.
-If the correction comes even a few moments after the behavior, a dog does not associate the two and the unwanted behavior will most likely continue.

 How Dog Bark Collars Work